Life Insurance for Enbrel users.

-We here at IBUSA will often choose to have several different life insurance companies take a preliminary look at an individuals application prior to actually submitting it because the truth is, with these types of cases, it’s not all that uncommon to find one life insurance company willing to insure someone at a Standard rate while another one might be unwilling to provide coverage at all!
+We here at IBUSA will often choose to have several different life insurance companies take a preliminary look at an individuals application before actually submitting it because the truth is, with these types of cases, it’s not all that uncommon to find one life insurance company willing to insure someone at a Standard rate.
+At the same time, another one might be unwilling to provide coverage at all!

-Which leads us to the last topic that we wanted to take a moment and discuss here with you today which is…
+This leads us to the last topic that we wanted to take a moment and discuss here with you today, which is…

 What can I do to help ensure that I get the “best life insurance” for me?